fssa-batch3/sesslyn.johnson__web_project/README.md

 E-COMMERCE
 BUYER:
 CREATE AN ACCOUNT :  ( COMPLETED )
-* Scenario 1: Successfully creat an account
+* Scenario 1: Successfully create an account
     * Steps :
         1. Navigate to the sign up page.
         2. Enter the required information such as name, email, and password.